-For those of us who are parents, we know we love our children intensely, but understanding how to attune to our children is different than love.
-As Gabor Mate MD writes:
+For those of us who are parents, we know we love our children but understanding how to attune to our children is a different matter.

 A parent can be fully attached to the infant - fully "in love" - but not attuned.
 Children in poorly attuned relationships may feel loved, or be aware that love is there, but on a deeper and essential level they do not experience themselves as seen or appreciated for who they really are."

-Attuning to Ourselves
+Attuning to Yourself

-The Gifted Child
+The Parentified Child

 "There was a parent who at the core emotionally depended on their child to behave or act in a certain way.
 The child had an amazing ability to perceive and respond intuitively to the need of the mother.
 This role secured "love" for the child.
 She could sense that she was needed and this, she felt, guarantees a measure of security.
-The ability is then extended and perfected.
-Later these children not only become mothers (confidants, comforters, advisors and supporters of their own mothers, but eventually develop a special sensitivity to the unconscious signals manifesting in the needs of others."

-We spent lots of time together for a while - being me - and spending time painting in our little attic studio - until she asserted herself at age three.
+When my daughter was little, I set up a shared art studio for the two of us.
+We spent lots of time painting and drawing together in our little attic studio.
+At age three, she asserted her difference from me.
 She said, "Mommy I don't like painting!
 It makes my hands dirty!"
-She then asserted forcefully, "Write this down!"
-She proceeded to dictate her first of many short stories to me.
+She then firmly pronounced, "Write this down" and proceeded to dictate her first of many short stories to me.

 Attunement is not Fusion

-When we do not develop a strong sense of self as children we remain undifferentiated from others.
-When we do not become individuated we look for other people to complete us.
-When my daughter was in middle childhood I began studying Family Systems Therapy.
-I finally understood that while my mom and I had a seemingly close relationship while I was growing up, I did not know where she ended and I began.
+When my daughter young, I studied Family Systems Therapy.
+I learned that while my mom and I had an extremely close relationship while I was growing up, there was no differentiation.
+I did not know where she ended and I began.